sethmlarson/sethmlarson.dev/app/markdown/2023-03-04/nox-pyenv-all-python-versions.md

 [Nox](https://nox.thea.codes) is an incredible tool, I use it for all my Python projects, highly recommend it.
 One of the best features of nox and tools like it is [parameterization](https://nox.thea.codes/en/stable/config.html#parametrizing-sessions).
-Usually this is done for the test suite portion where you want to run your test suite on many different Python versions (and maybe other things like dependency versions):
+Usually this is done for the test suite portion where you want to run your test suite on many different Python versions (and maybe other things like dependency versions).

+The below code goes into a file [called `noxfile.py`](https://nox.thea.codes/en/stable/config.html) typically in the root of your project directory:

 ```python
 import nox